OlympusDAO/olympus-docs/docs/overview/06_cooler-loans.md

 ### What if I forget to roll my loan, is there a grace period before defaulting?

-Defaults will occur automatically according to contract terms.
+Expiration of the loan will occur automatically according to contract terms.

 ### I accidentally defaulted, can I recover my collateral?

 Unfortunately, this is not possible.
-Once a default occurs contract terms are automatically executed.
+Once loan expiration occurs contract terms are automatically executed.

 ### If other users repay their loans, will that increase the capacity available in the clearinghouse?